fuse-box/fuse-box/docs/quantum.md

 ### processPolyfill
 Default value: `false`

 Removes all references to process.
 The most common use of process if `process.env` which is replaced nicely with Quantum.
-Therefore, if a use bundles it by mistake all the refences and the module will be removed even without tree shaking.
+Therefore, if a user bundles it by mistake all the refences and the module will be removed even without tree shaking.

 ### removeUseStrict
 Default value: `true`